Some people say that we humans tend to overestimate our abilities and others say that we underestimate them.

 Persistence requires belief.
 If you don’t believe in your abilities, you will not persist and naturally, you will not succeed.

 You should understand that your long-term abilities are greater than you believe them to be.
-The human history is filled to the brim with humans who achieved the impossible.
+Human history is filled to the brim with humans who achieved the impossible.
 Many of these people didn’t have better abilities than you.
 Many of them were deemed crazy at the beginning for what they want to achieve but they went on and succeeded anyway.

 A belief in your long-term abilities is not delusional.
 There’s scientific evidence to support this.